IceHe/lib/cmd/lsof.md

 ## Options

-- `-i [i]` Selects the listing of files any of whose Internet address matches the address specified in i .
+- `-i [i]` Selects the listing of files any of whose Internet address matches the address specified in i.
-- `-t` Specifies that lsof should produce terse output with process identifiers only and no header
+- `-t` Specifies that lsof should produce terse output with process identifiers only and no header.
     - e.g., so that the output may be piped to `kill`.
     - `-t` selects the -w option.
 - `+|-w` Enables (+) or disables (-) the suppression of warning messages.